More about: 10 Things to Do in Amsterdam in January

 Tickets

-Visiting the city in January you can attend the National Tulip Day festival, which takes place on the third Saturday of the month and welcomes the season, which runs through April.
+If you visit the city in January, you can attend the National Tulip Day festival, which takes place on the third Saturday of the month and welcomes the season, which lasts until April.

 Where it takes place

-The best part is that the event takes place in Dam Square, the most important and central square in the city, and you don't even have to buy a ticket to take part - everyone is welcome!
+The best part is that the event takes place in Dam Square, the most important and central square in the city, and you don't even need to buy a ticket to take part.
+Everyone is welcome!

 Be part of the tradition!
-Those who attend the square on this special day will be able to pick a tulip for free and take it home.
-Remember, they are not just a flower.
-They have been grown by Dutch people proud of their effort and dedication - there are about 200,000 of them!
+Those who attend the square on this special day can pick up a free tulip and take it home.
+Remember, it's not just a flower.
+They have been grown by Dutch people who are proud of their effort and dedication.
+There are around 200,000 of them!

 5. Enjoy the "Festival of Lights"

-This world-renowned festival takes place in December and most of January.
-Therefore, you still have time to enjoy the most incredible light projections in the old town.
-In the Amsterdam Light Festival, all the canals are illuminated with designs of the best artists in the field of light, both national and international.
+This world-renowned festival takes place in December and almost the entire month of January.
+So you'll still have time to enjoy the most incredible light shows in the old town.
+At the Amsterdam Light Festival, all the canals are illuminated with designs by the best artists in the field of light, both national and international.

 Where it takes place

-There are two itineraries through the city and each route responds to a different theme designed by the artist.
-These itineraries are designed in a particular order, so that you understand the concept of the work.
+There are two itineraries through the city, and each route has a different theme designed by the artist.
+These itineraries are designed in a particular order so that you can understand the concept of the work.

-- Walking route: it is free access and you will find the indications along the Keizersgracht canal.
-You can also ask for one of the free maps.
-I recommend that you take a guided walking tour of Amsterdam in the morning, so you will be familiar with the routes and the city itself.
+- Walking route: this is free to access and you will find signs along the Keizersgracht canal.
+You can also request one of the free maps.
+I recommend taking a guided walking tour of Amsterdam in the morning, so you can familiarize yourself with the routes and the city itself.

-- Canalboat tour: the artwork is different from the one shown on the walking tour, but so is the fact that you are sailing while enjoying the art.
-Remember to book your night cruise on the canals of Amsterdam in advance, because at this date they are sold out very quickly.
+- Canal cruise route: the artwork is different from the one shown on the walking route, but so is the experience of cruising while enjoying the art.
+Remember to book your night cruise on the canals of Amsterdam in advance, as they sell out very quickly at this time of year.

 Festival hours

-You can also enjoy special events around the Festival in other areas of the city, beyond the canals.
-Visit the botanical garden and Frankendael park for more lights, and more art.
+You can also enjoy special events related to the Festival in other areas of the city, beyond the canals.
+Visit the botanical garden and Frankendael Park for more lights and more art.

 6. Visit Amsterdam's best museums

-It's nice to enjoy Amsterdam outdoors, even in winter, but there should also be times to take shelter.
-And what better than to do so by visiting some of the best museums in the city.
+It's fine to enjoy Amsterdam outdoors, even in winter, but there should also be moments to take shelter.
+And what better way to do that than by visiting some of the city's best museums.
 This way you can make the most of your time indoors.

-There are many museums in Amsterdam, but these are the ones I personally recommend (by clicking on their name you can access the tickets):
+There are many museums in Amsterdam, but these are the ones I personally recommend (click on their names to access the tickets):

-- Van Gogh Museum: one of the most popular museums in the city that contains the largest collection of works by the artist and other contemporary painters.
+- Van Gogh Museum: one of the city's most popular museums, it houses the largest collection of works by the artist and other contemporary painters.

-- The Upside Down Museum: it is the largest museum in Europe dedicated to Instagram.
-It has very funny scenarios, photogenic and full of optical illusions.
+- The Upside Down Museum: the largest museum in Europe dedicated to Instagram.
+It has fun, photogenic settings full of optical illusions.

-- Stedelijk Museum: it is the contemporary, modern and design art museum of the city.
-I highly recommend the audio guide to enjoy it at another level.
+- Stedelijk Museum: the city's museum of contemporary, modern, and design art.
+I highly recommend the audio guide to enjoy it on another level.

-- Ripley Museum: it has the most important collection of human, natural, scientific and artistic rarities in the world.
+- Ripley's Museum: It has the world's most important collection of human, natural, scientific, and artistic oddities.
 Do you dare to visit it?

-- Red Light Secrets Museum: you can learn the complete history of the Red Light District from an old brothel of the seventeenth century.
+- Red Light Secrets Museum: learn the complete history of the Red Light District from a former 17th-century brothel.

-This fair is one of the most important worldwide for contemporary art.
+This fair is one of the most important in the world for contemporary art.
 Once a year, usually during the first half of January, works related to a genre typical of the Netherlands, a mixture of realistic and figurative art, are exhibited.

-In addition, visitors will be able to draw and paint in the realistic style with classes that will be freely given to those who attend.
+In addition, visitors can draw and paint in a realistic style with classes that are freely available to those who attend.
 Are you ready?

 Where it takes place